SERVICE NO: 1238

 FATE: Killed in Action – 7 June 1917 – Ploegsteert, Belgium

 George Beecham was the son of Stephen George Beecham and Harriet Looker.
 Stephen, known as George, and Harriet were married in 1894, and George Jr was born the following year.
 A brother and sister followed.
 In 1897 at just twenty-one, Harriet died at Condah.
 The children went to live with Harriet’s sister Lottie and her husband Fred Franks.
-The Franks lived at Ballarat Road, Hamilton.
+The Franks lived on Ballarat Road, Hamilton.

 On 20 March 1916, George enlisted at Hamilton.
 He’d worked as a lorry driver had also served with the Senior Cadets at Hamilton for two years.
 George had previously tried to enlist but was rejected on account of a skin condition.
 He went to camp with the newly formed 39th Battalion at Ballarat, before leaving for England on 27 May 1916.

-George arrived at Devonport, England on 18 July 1916 with the 39th Battalion.
-He left Larkhill, England at noon for France on 23 November 1916 reaching Le Havre at 1.30am the following morning.
-They made their way to Merris over the next three days where they were billeted for two days.
+George arrived at Devonport, England, on 18 July 1916 with the 39th Battalion.
+He left Larkhill, England, at noon for France on 23 November 1916 reaching Le Havre at 1.30am the following morning.
+They made their way to Merris over the next three days, where they were billeted for two days.
 Their introduction to France was a very cold winter.